LLNL/shroud/docs/types.rst

           - C_INT
         f_cast: int({f_var}, C_INT)

-One case where a converstion is required is when the Fortran argument is one type and the C++ argument is another.
+One case where a conversion is required is when the Fortran argument is one type and the C++ argument is another.
 This may happen when an overloaded function is generated so that a ``C_INT`` or ``C_LONG`` argument may be passed to a C++ function function expecting a